 I live with my husband and two kids on our holistic permaculture homestead, Moon Mountain Farm, located in Bovina Center, NY.

-Moreover, I am constantly adding more training to my resume, as I believe that each client is different, and therefore should be given the most recently updated and uniquely designed health plan to restore their health.
+Moreover, I am constantly adding more training to my resume, as I believe that each client is different, and therefore should be given the most recently updated, multiple-pronged options for care, with a uniquely designed health plan to restore their health.

-At the core of the HOLISCOPE philosophy is the aim to care for the whole person - and thereby the whole family unit - by the way of natural and wholly healthy means.
+At the core of the HOLISCOPE philosophy is the aim to care for the whole person - and in some cases, the whole family unit - by the way of natural and wholly healthy means.
 This is done by providing a thorough health assessment and subsequent nutrition and lifestyle intervention planning, in order to restore optimal health.

 The name HOLISCOPE refers to the idea of a holi(stic) — scope, which covers both an understanding of examining the whole body as an interlinked system, as well as recognizing our inherent ability to regenerate a well-functioning body-mind-spirit in the living world as a whole.
 In other words, we have the scope to become whole.